onmax/nimiq-developer-center-old/protocol/validator-keys.md

 # Validator keys

 A key pair consists of a public key and a private key, mathematically linked to each other.
 A private key authenticates a signer's address, and the public key allows a user to verify the signer's authenticity.
 Each address in Nimiq’s blockchain has an associated key.
-In Albatross, different keys are used to sign different types of transactions.
+In the protocol, different keys are used to sign different types of transactions.

 As with all blockchain users, validators need keys to interact with the network.
 Once a user proposes to validate blocks and stake their coins, three sets of keys are generated: